eyobed7/JavaScript-Exercise/README.md

 ### 21. Exercise: Functions: Declaration, Expression, Arguments, and Parameters
 **Task:** Create a function `greet(name)` using both function declaration and expression.
 Log the result when called.

+### 22. DOM Exercise

+📝 1.
+Adding Content to the Browser
+Exercise:
+Create a <p> tag with your name and change it using JavaScript when the page loads.

+🎨 2.
+Changing CSS Styles
+Exercise:
+Make a square with a red background and change it to green using JavaScript.

+🖱️ 3.
+Reacting to User Events (Click)
+Exercise:
+Create a button that shows your favorite quote in an alert box when clicked.

+🎉 4.
+Cool Effects (Popups)
+Exercise:
+Use prompt() to ask the user for their nickname, and then use alert() to welcome them.

+➕ 5.
+Add or Delete Content
+Exercise:
+Add 2 new items to a list, then delete the first one using JavaScript.

+🔍 6.
+Selecting Elements (Querying)
+Exercise:
+Use querySelectorAll() to select all paragraphs and change their color to purple.

+🧾 7. innerText vs innerHTML
+Exercise:
+Create a <div> and use innerHTML to insert a bold welcome message.

+2️⃣ 8.
+Modifying Elements
+Exercise:
+Change the content of a heading (<h1>) to your school’s name and change the font size and color.

+3️⃣ 9.
+Creating and Removing Elements
+Exercise:
+Create a new <p> with your hobby and remove it after 5 seconds.

+4️⃣ 10.
+Responding to User Events
+Exercise:
+Make a box that changes color when you hover over it and shows a message when you click it.